gabe-ochoa/resume/Readme.md

 ### Kinoko (Side Project)
 ##### Technical Co-Founder | New York, NY | August 2019 - January 2021

 - A peer-to-peer video chatting product for the aging population using WebRTC, Go, TypeScript, Postgres, Linux, and Raspberry Pi TV video kiosk.

+\

 ### Squarespace | August 2017 - March 2022
 ##### Engineering Manager | Infrastructure | New York, NY | January 2020 - March 2022

 - Orchestrated five engineering teams across Compute, Traffic, Storage, Data Center, and Security.
 - Drove a 3x increase in data center usage efficiency, reaching over 60% utilization.
 - Responsible for $5M capital procurement across 2 data centers and 2 public clouds.
-- Developed Squarespace's Infrastructure Product empowering product teams to autonomously manage their infrastructure requirements via Kubernetes Custom Resource Definitions and Operators.
+- Developed Squarespace's Infrastructure Platform empowering product teams to autonomously manage their Kubernetes infrastructure.
 - Collaborated with the Security and Compliance departments to transparently integrate pre-IPO SOX controls into the infrastructure.
 - Primary instructor for Incident Commander training and internal Code Camp instructor.

 ##### Engineering Manager | Traffic Infrastructure | New York, NY | October 2018 - December 2020

 - Built a new team of 5 to oversee the development and growth of industry-leading edge infrastructure.
 - Championed and architected a performance-based rewrite of the core edge load balancer, reducing secure connection times by 5x on every request to Squarespace.
 - Developed team charter, values, and operating processes that fostered individual autonomy and productivity.
 - Maintained 2-min response time SLA for uptime of all Squarespace websites as on-call manager.

-\

 ##### Senior Site Reliability Engineer (SRE) / Team Lead | New York, NY | August 2017 - October 2018

 - Led the design and migration of 3000 VMs to a new bare-metal Kubernetes Infrastructure Platform with improved metrics, alerting, and CI/CD systems.
-- The new platform reduced deployment time from 1.5 hours to 5 minutes, reduced cost by $100k per year, decreased time to recovery of common incidents by 2x and allowed product team ownership of services
+- The new platform reduced deployment time from 1.5 hours to 5 minutes, reduced cost by $100k per year, decreased time to recovery of incidents by 2x and allowed product team ownership of services.
-- Created and led Kubernetes 101 and 102 training courses for 100+ engineers
+- Created and led Kubernetes 101 and 102 training courses for 100+ engineers.
-- Launched the SRE Partner program that helped critical product teams adopt SRE practices
+- Launched the SRE Partner program that helped critical product teams adopt SRE practices.

 ### Wink
 ##### Site Reliability Engineer | Flextronics | New York, NY | December 2015 - August 2017

-- Led the migration of 18 applications from Heroku to AWS EC2-based Kubernetes clusters in a 3-month timeline.
+- Led the migration of 18 applications from Heroku to AWS EC2-based Kubernetes clusters in 3-months.
-- Developed an internal product for deploying microservice infrastructure
-- Championed SRE culture/practices across the engineering organization
+- Developed an internal product for deploying microservice infrastructure and championed SRE culture/practices across the engineering organization.

 ##### Systems Engineer | Quirky Inc | New York, NY | August 2014 - December 2015

-- Technical expert for integration of new products into the Wink platform.
-- Designed hardware and processes to refurbish 40,000 company products in 1 month
+- Designed hardware and processes to refurbish 40,000 company products in 1 month.
-- Led vendors in Asia through the final stages of R&D for new smart home products
+- Led vendors in Asia through the final stages of R&D for new smart home products.
-- Trained and helped launch a customer service center of 50+ employees
+- Trained and helped launch a customer service center of 50+ employees.

 ### Quirky
 ##### BlackOps Design Engineer | New York, NY | January 2014 - August 2014

 - Prototyping specialist for CEO’s four-member design team
-- Demonstrated products to executives, retail buyers, and investors
 - Constructed visual and functional prototypes for Quirky Aros and Wink Relay

 ## Education